Emerson0304/practice-repo/questions.md

 ```
 Your answer here.
 Declaring a variable using the key word const
-can not be reassigned.
-This causes the variable
+can not be reassigned, This causes the variable
 value not to change.
 Trying to reassign a value
-should give a syntax error.
+using const should give a syntax error.

 ```